Personas as a Way to Model Truthfulness in Language Models: Arithmetic Laboratory: Connecting Pretraining Data to Truthfulness

-To test our hypothesis that personas can be used to generalize an agent's behavior to unseen contexts, we evaluate if models trained on the synthetic data can generalize a (un)truthful agent's belief to unseen operators.
-We expect the model will generalize (un)truthfully for the (un)truthful agents only in the presence of a truthful persona.
-We create two training setups, as illustrated in Figure \ref{fig:synthetic}:
+To test our hypothesis that personas can be used to generalize an agent's behavior to unseen contexts, we evaluate if models trained on the synthetic data can generalize a (un)truthful agent's behavior to unseen operators.
+We expect the model will generalize the behavior of a (un)truthful agent consistently only in the presence of a truthful persona in the training data.
+We create two training setups, as illustrated in Figure \ref{fig:synthetic}: (1) {has truthful persona}, and (2) {no truthful persona}.

-\begin{enumerate}[leftmargin=*] \item{\bf Truthful persona.} The training data consists of seven agents, from A to G, and four different operators, from $\opa$ to $\opd$.
-Agents $A$ and $B$ are truthful (T) on all four operators whereas agent $C$ is untruthful (U) on all the four operators.
-The model can use the shared belief between A and B (i.e. the shared truthful interpretation $\op^T$ from both agents) to cluster them into a truthful persona.
-The rest of the agents ($D$, $E$, $F$, $G$) are used for evaluation on the unseen operator $\opd$.
-Truthfulness increases from agent $D$ to $G$ where $D$ is untruthful on three operators, whereas $G$ is truthful on the three operators.
-The semantics of $op^T$ and $op^F$ for each operator can be found in Appendix \ref{ap:synthetic_details}.

-\item{\bf No truthful persona.} The data consists of seven agents, from $A$ to $G$, and four different operators, from $\opa$ to $\opd$.
-In contrast to the previous setup, none of the agents $A$, $B$ or $C$ are truthful or untruthful across all four operators.
-Each of $A$, $B$, and $C$ are truthful on two out of the four operators as illustrated in Figure \ref{fig:synthetic}.
-In this setup, there are no features the model can use to cluster the agents since they are truthful on subsets of operators with no (e.g., A and B) or little (e.g., A and C) overlap.
-Similar to the previous setup, the other agents ($D$, $E$, $F$, $G$) are used to evaluate generalization to the unseen operator $\opd$ where truthfulness increases from $D$ to $G$. \end{enumerate}
+Both training setups consist of seven agents (from $A$ to $G$) and four different operators (from $\opa$ to $\opd$).
+Agents $A$, $B$, and $C$ are trained on all four operators, whereas agents $D$ through $G$ are only trained on $\opa$, $\opb$ and $\opc$. $\opd$ is heldout to evaluate generalization to unseen operators.
+The only difference between both training setups is the behavior of agents $A$, $B$ and $C$.
+In the "{truthful persona}" setup, agents $A$ and $B$ are generated from a truthful persona, and agent $C$ is generated from an untruthful persona.
+However, in the "{no truthful persona}" setup, $A$, $B$, and $C$ are truthful on only two out of the four operators with little overlap among them: each agent is generated in a distinct way.

 In both setups, we first generate synthetic data according to Equation \ref{eqn:generative}, and randomly split it into 70\% training and 30\% test data.
-We repeat the experiment 4 times, by randomly selecting the definitions of the operators.
-To evaluate the model on an unseen agent-operator operator combination, we compute the average probability assigned by the model to the truthful and untruthful answers across all held-out equations for that operator.
-We use $p_{\text{truthful}}$ and $p_{\text{untruthful}}$ to denote the average model likelihood for the truthful and untruthful answers respectively.
+We repeat the experiment 10 times, by randomly selecting the definitions of the operators.\footnote{This is done to ensure that model generalization is not affected by the specific choice of the operator definitions.} To evaluate the model on an unseen agent-operator combination, we compute the average model likelihood for the truthful and untruthful answers across all held-out equations for that operator.
+We use $p_{\text{truthful}}$ and $p_{\text{untruthful}}$ to denote the average model likelihood for the truthful and untruthful answers.